About us

 How We Got Started

 YWAM Aruba is born out of dreams and visions that God gave to different people over de years.
 In 2009 a group of YWAM missionaries, stationed in Curaçao, felt Gods call to start new ministries in Aruba.
 After they had started the YWAM Aruba foundation, they unfortunately had to leave the island due to not getting permits to stay long-term.
 But they kept on believing God had plans for Aruba.
 Since part of not getting permits was caused by not being able to read Dutch, they started to pray for a Dutch couple to come to Aruba.
 After almost ten years of praying, God called a Dutch couple, Erik & Hanneke de Kievit, to come to Aruba and start a YWAM base and ministries.
-In March 2019 they came to Aruba for a scouting trip, together with their two sons Ryan and Kai.
+In March 2019 they came to Aruba for a scouting trip.
 In August 2019 the family of four settled on the island long-term and started pioneering the base and ministries.

 Our Mission